rolfvreijdenberger/izzum-statemachine/README.md

 A rule should never have side effects and should only return a boolean.

 Multiple rules can be chained together (using [logical conjunction](https://en.wikipedia.org/wiki/Logical_conjunction): and) by specifying multiple fully qualified rule class names seperated by a `,` comma.

+Testing is facilitated because you can inject [test doubles](https://en.wikipedia.org/wiki/Test_double) (mocks/stubs) in your Rule.
 ```php
 $forbidden = new State('forbidden');
 $rule = '\izzum\rules\False';